aeternity/aeternity/docs/configuration.md

 **Leveled** is designed to be a better alternative to RocksDB and is available for all OS'es.
 However currently it has an experimental support.

-**Mnesia** is the DB backend that is distributed with Erlang/OTP but is considered less reliable than the other two.
+**Mnesia** is the DB backend that is distributed with Erlang/OTP but is considered less performant than the other two.
 It is currently the default database when RocksDB is not available (i.e. Win32)

 Notes: